atolye15/crna-recipe/README.md

 yarn add react-native-storybook-loader --dev
 ```

-You need to update `storybook.js` as follows:
+You need to update `storybook.ts` as follows:

 > _Note: Do not forget to replace `%APP_NAME%` with your app name_